cassied22/AC215_Dashers/README.md

 **Frontend**

-A user friendly React app was built to identify various species of mushrooms in the wild using computer vision models from the backend.
-Using the app a user can take a picture of a mushroom and upload it.
-The app will send the image to the backend api to get prediction results on weather the mushroom is poisonous or not.
+A user friendly React app was built to identify various food ingredients in the photot you provided using GPT models and Gemini models from the backend.
+Using the app, a user can take a picture of the fridge and upload it.
+The app will send the image to the backend GPT api to recognize all the food ingredients.
+After edition and confirmation from the user, the ingredients list will be sent to the backend Gemini LLM api to generate recipes of user preference.
+If the user have additional requirements, the app has a chatbox to extend the conversation and provide more responses.
+Essentially, there are 2 components in our App:

+1. The Image Recognition Component
+    In the path: /Users/qjy/Harvard/2024fall/ac215/AC215_Dashers/src/frontend_react/src/components/image
+    We used ImageClassificationPredict to connect with GPT api to recognize ingredients from photos and output a list of food ingredients.
+2. The LLM Chat Component
+    In the path: /Users/qjy/Harvard/2024fall/ac215/AC215_Dashers/src/frontend_react/src/app/chat
+    We used StartChatWithLLM to take food ingredients from the image recognition component as input and generate the recommended recipes.
+Then, we used ContinueChatWithLLM to generate further conversations entered by user in the chat box.

 Here are some screenshots of our app: